 9. How long will Across the Pond keep your information?

-Canada Law From Abroad takes its obligations under the GDPR very seriously and endeavours to not hold onto any personal data longer than is necessary.
+Canada Law From Abroad takes its obligations under the EU GDPR and UK GDPR very seriously and endeavours to not hold onto any personal data longer than is necessary.
 The Organisation has a retention schedule in place for the different categories of data that it holds.